Grootbos Garden Lodge: Our full report

 - Social responsibility tour: get an overview of the projects supported by the Grootbos Foundation, and perhaps meet some of the people involved, at places like the Gansbaai Communal Sports Centre and the Food Production and Life Skills College.

 - Boat-based whale watching: exclusive and ecologically sensitive boat trips can bring you close to the Cape’s giants; these whales can be up to 18m long and weigh up to 80t.

 - Shark cage diving: to get close to an adult great white shark under water, most people want to be in a strong metal cage!
 No diving experience is required for these trips, but some courage may be.

-Our viewGrootbos Garden Lodge is a fairly contemporary and quite luxurious lodge, in a lovely spot overlooking the ocean.
+Grootbos Garden Lodge is a fairly contemporary and quite luxurious lodge, in a lovely spot overlooking the ocean.
 It does achieve high standards thanks to the passion of the owners and a very professional team.
-Nature is the real draw here though – especially guided activies around the reserve, and beside the ocean at Walker Bay.
+Nature is the real draw here though, especially guided activities around the reserve, and beside the ocean at Walker Bay.
 We’d recommend this lodge generally – but it’s especially good for families with children.

-Ideal length of stay: 2-3 days
+- Ideal length of stay

-Directions: Take the N2 from Cape Town, past the airport to Somerset West.
-Either follow the N2 over Sir Lowry's Pass turning on to the R43 after the Houhoek Pass, or take the R44 along the coast and turn onto the R43 to Hermanus.
+- From Cape Town, take the N2 past the airport to Somerset West.
+Either follow the N2 over Sir Lowry's Pass, turning on to the R43 after the Houhoek Pass, or take the R44 along the coast and turn onto the R43 to Hermanus.
 Drive through Hermanus and continue on the R43.
-The turn off for Grootbos is situated 13km past Stanford on the left-hand side.
+The turn off for Grootbos is 13km past Stanford on the left-hand side.